-Project Periods for Award: This announcement is inviting applications for project periods up to two years.
-Awards, on a competitive basis, will be for a one-year budget period, although project may be for two years.
-Applications for continuation grants beyond the one-year budget period but within the two-year project period will be entertained in subsequent years on a noncompetitive basis, subject to availability of funds, satisfactory progress of the grantee and a determination that continued funding would be in the best interest of the Government.
+Project Periods for Award: This announcement is inviting applications for project periods up to 3 years.
+Awards, on a competitive basis, will be for a one-year budget period, although project periods may be for 3 years.
+Applications for continuation grants funded under these awards beyond the one-year budget period but within the 3 year project period will be entertained in subsequent years on a noncompetitive basis, subject to availability of funds, satisfactory progress of the grantee and a determination that continued funding would be in the best interest of the Government.

 III.
 Eligibility Information

 1. Eligible Applicants: Nonprofits recognized as exempt from Federal income tax under section 501(c) (3) of the Internal Revenue Code, other than institutions of higher education.